viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

-Computer vision enables your machine to use connected cameras to sense and interpret the world around them.
+Computer vision enables your machine to use connected cameras to interpret the world around it.
-With inferences about a machine's surroundings, you can program machine behavior to adapt to change accordingly.
+With inferences about a machine's surroundings, you can program machines to act based on this input.

 [Try the vision service →](/tutorials/projects/helmet/)